profgenesislima/revolutiocase/README.md

 # RevolutionCASE
-The RevolutionCASE Toolis a result of my master's degree research.
+The RevolutionCASE Tool is the result of my master's degree research.
  This project enables the developer to automatically and visually execute structural refactor on a production database.
  RevolutionCASE has the following features:
  - Partial Reverse Engineering: the developer brings to the canvas only the concerning tables to refactor